 You can’t claim both a bursary and a scholarship - you can only claim one.

 You will have achieved a good class in your degree which will be directly related to the subject you wish to teach.
-In addition you will have a C or above in English and Mathematics at GCSE.
+In addition you will have a C or grade 4 or above in English and Mathematics at GCSE.

 Most importantly, you will be able to demonstrate why you want to work with young people and prove your commitment to your subject.